FFXIV-Tools/ffxiv-tools-web/README.md

 ## Technical Choices

+### Backend

 * Database - PostgreSQL
     * Opted for simplicity of use, sane defaults, and performance
+    * Queries are written by hand but converted to Kotlin objects via SQLDelight (fairly limiting, might change)
+* Dependency Injection - Dagger
+    * Lightweight, proven, easy to use
+* HTTP Client - Ktor
+    * Pretty much the default choice for Kotlin
+* Scheduler - Quartz
+    * Integrates well with Jooby, great annotations
 * Session Management - Redis
     * Best option for fast lookups as opposed to using the DB directly
+* Web Framework - Jooby
+    * Minimal, performant, interfaces very well with Kotlin coroutines

+### Frontend

+* CSS Framework - Bulma
+    * Lighter than Bootstrap with most of the functionality still needed
+* JS Framework - React (hooks)
+    * Everyone knows it, completely painless setup using `react-scripts`

 ## Development Environment Setup